evilqubit/elastic-intro/README.md

 To ask a question like

- - Find WHERE level = "super awesome". using the _match_ query we would write:
+ - level = "super awesome"

+Using the _match_ query for **full-text** that is used on analyzed fields, we would write:

 ```
+POST localhost:9200/test/users/_search

 {
     "query": {
         "match": {